 JGU's success in Germany's Excellence Strategy program shows that this strategy is working: In 2018, the research network PRISMA+ (Precision Physics, Fundamental Interactions and Structure of Matter) was recognized as a Cluster of Excellence.
 With its forerunner PRISMA and the graduate school Materials Science in Mainz (MAINZ) JGU had previously been successful in the Excellence Initiative.

-The research profile of JGU is particularly characterized by the following top-level areas:
+Currently the top-level research of JGU is particularly characterized by the following areas:

 - Particle and hadron physics at the PRISMA+ Cluster of Excellence